nihalsid/Amodal3R/README.md

 ### Pretrained models
 We have provided our pretrained weights of both sparse structure module and SLAT module on [HuggingFace](https://huggingface.co/Sm0kyWu/Amodal3R).

+### Data Preprocessing

+#### Training Data
+We use three datasets for training: [ABO](https://amazon-berkeley-objects.s3.amazonaws.com/index.html), [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future), and [HSSD](https://huggingface.co/datasets/hssd/hssd-models).
+To obtain the training data, please also refer to [TRELLIS](https://github.com/microsoft/TRELLIS/blob/main/DATASET.md). **Thanks to them for the amazing work!!!**.

+When the data is ready, combine them and put under `./dataset/abo_3dfuture_hssd`.
+If you want to train on a single dataset, feel free to modify the dataloader.
+For training, rendering images, Sparse Structure and SLAT are required.

 ### Training

+To train you own model, you can start either on [our weights](https://huggingface.co/Sm0kyWu/Amodal3R) or [TRELLIS original weights](https://huggingface.co/microsoft/TRELLIS-image-large/tree/main).
+Please download the weights and put them under `./ckpts`.

 To train the sparse structure module with our designed mask-weighted cross-attention and occlusion-aware attention, please run:
 ```sh
 . ./train_ss.sh